pmatsinopoulos/pmatsinopoulos.github.io/source/_posts/2026-02-05-i-need-to-adapt.markdown

 ## Introduction

-I am 55 years old at the time of this writing.
+I am a seasoned software engineer.
+You can guess my age if you look at my CV.

 Everywhere I look, I see blog posts and messages about AI and coding agents.

 Will they take over my job?
+How should I be looking at this subject at my age and with the experience that I have acquired over the years?

 ## The Way I Think